ranjith19/chrome-extension-webpack-html2mammoth/README.md

 # Road Map

 The purpose of this extension is to democratise the html parsing/scraping using Mammoth.
-I need help with design and implementation of these.

-Short term:

-1. Allow for domain-wise parsers if the domain has a different way of implementing.
-Match domains through regex.
-2. Allow for jQuery selectors as a second level specifier for custom parser.
-3. Not only tables, any html can be parsed into json.
-Allow for this in custom css parsers.
+###  Spec

+Flexible spec to specify custom html parsers.

+Specifiers that should be allowed

+1. Domain
+2. Sub domain
+3. url path
+4. other url parts
+5. jquery selector
+6. xpath

-3. Open it up to devs to contribute.
+This will allow us to add custom html parsers anywhere on the web.
+We can then open it up to devs to contribute.

-Long term: (this might not be possible because this means script injection.
-I do not know, just documenting thoughts without research)
+1. Better Design
+2. Refresh option

+### Long term:

 1. User should be able to define their own custom script to parse the html.
 Like StyleBot (http://stylebot.me/) for data parsing.
+This  might not be possible because this means script injection.
+I do not know, just documenting thoughts without research
 2. User should be able to save their script.
 3. User should be able to download a script from someone else.

-## Technology
+### Other Technology Considerations

 Questions: